Summary

 About foster care

-As a foster carer, you are providing a safe and supportive home for a child or teenager who can’t live with their own family.
+As a foster carer, you are providing a safe and supportive home for a child or teenager who can’t live with their own family or kin.
 You are caring for the child for a period of time – anywhere from one night to many years, depending on the circumstances and your own preferences.

-Your role as foster carer is incredibly important, and can be very rewarding – but it can also be particularly challenging.
+Your role as a foster carer is incredibly important and can be very rewarding – but it can also be particularly challenging.

 Some people say being a foster carer is being more than a parent.
 You can also be a friend, counsellor, advocate and social worker for a child who needs help.
 You can make a real difference to a child’s life, but you may face challenges that affect you physically, emotionally and financially – as well as particular stressors that other parents don’t have to confront.